AndyB-WHG/e-volve-retail/README.md

     Username, email and password

-18. Install gunicorn to act as a webserver:

-    pip3 install gunicorn

-    pip3 freeze > requirements.txt

-19. Create a 'Procfile' at the same level at the same file level as the manage.py file, to tell Heroku to create a web dyno which will run gunicorn and serve the Django app:

-    In the Profile type the following on line 1:

-    web: gunicorn e_volve_retail.wsgi:application

-21. Login to Heroku via the CLI:
+14. Login to Heroku via the CLI:

     heroku login -i

     enter your Heroku email and password login details

-22. Temporarily disable 'COLLECTSTATIC' files so that Heroku won't try to collect static files upon deployment:
+15. Temporarily disable 'COLLECTSTATIC' files so that Heroku won't try to collect static files upon deployment:

     heroku config:set DISABLE_COLLECTSTATIC=1 --app e-volve-retail

-23. Add the 'Host Name' of the Heroku app the the 'Allowed Hosts' section of the 'settings.py' file:
+16. Add the 'Host Name' of the Heroku app to the 'Allowed Hosts' section of the 'settings.py' file:

     ALLOWED_HOSTS = ['e-volve-retail.herokuapp.com', 'localhost']

     (note: the 'localhost' setting also allows the app to be run from GitPod or other CLI)

-24. Add, commit and push changes to Github.
+17. Add, commit and push changes to a fork in the original Github repository, or alternatively create a new repository and push it there.

-25. On the Heroku website, login and select the app.
+18. On the Heroku website, login and select the app.

-26. Click the 'Deploy' tab and in the 'Deploment Method' section select 'Connect to Github'.

-27. Search the repository and, once found, click connect.

-28. In the 'Manual Deploy' section click 'Deploy Branch'.

-29. Once the app has successfully deployed, click 'Enable Automatic Deploys' to allow future changes to the repository to automatically flow through to the Heroku deployment.

-30. Click the 'Settings' tab and add a 'SECRET_KEY' varibale to the 'Config Vars' section:
+19. 23.
+Click the 'Settings' tab and add a 'SECRET_KEY' variable to the 'Config Vars' section:

-    KEY = SECRET_KEY
+    KEY = "SECRET_KEY"

-    VALUE = (add a password or secret key of your choice.
-A 'Django secret key' can be generated online for you if requried.
+    VALUE = any password or secret key of your choice.

+    (Note: A 'Django secret key' can be generated online for you if required.
 Search 'Django secret key generator' in google).

-31.
+20. Click the 'Deploy' tab and in the 'Deployment Method' section select 'Connect to Github'.

+21. Search for the repository and, once found, click connect.

+22. In the 'Manual Deploy' section click 'Deploy Branch'.

+23. Once the app has successfully deployed, click 'Enable Automatic Deploys' to allow future changes to the repository to automatically flow through to the Heroku deployment.

+24. Click the settings tab again, and scroll down to the 'Domains' section.
+Here you will find a url for the deployed website, which can be copied and pasted into your browser address bar.

+### Part 2: Amazon AWS S3  -  File storage

+25. Navigate to aws.amazon.com.

+26. Login or create an AWS account as necessary.

+27. Once logged in click 'My Account', then 'AWS Management Console'.

+28. Search for 'S3' in the search bar at the top of the page.

+29. Create a new bucket to store the sites image files.

+30. Give the bucket a name (ideally, the same as the Heroku app name).

+31. Select the region closest to you.

+32. Unselect 'Block all public access'.
+This needs to be public to allow public access to the sites static files.

+33. Click 'Create Bucket'.
+The bucket will now be created and listed on the 'Buckets' page.

+34. Click the bucket.

+35. Click the 'Properties' tab and copy the 'Amazon Resource Name' (ARN) and save it to a notepad document or something similar as it will be needed later.
+It will look something like this:

+    arn:aws:s3:::e-volve-retail

+36. Scroll down to 'Static Website Hosting' and click the 'Edit' button, then click 'Enable', then 'Save Changes'.

+37. Next, click the 'Permissions' tab.

+38. Scroll to the CORS section (bottom of the page at the time of writing) and click edit.
+Now paste in the following code:

+    [
+    {
+        "AllowedHeaders": [
+            "Authorization"
+        ],
+        "AllowedMethods": [
+            "GET"
+        ],
+        "AllowedOrigins": [
+            "*"
+        ],
+        "ExposeHeaders": []
+    }
+]

+39. Click save.

+40. Scroll up to the 'Bucket Policy' section and click 'Edit'.

+41. Click 'Policy Generator', and choose the following:

+    Policy Type:  S3 Bucket Policy

+    Effect:  Allow

+    Principal:  *  (ie. type a star in the box:  shift + 8)

+    Actions:  Get object

+42. Now paste the 'Amazon Resource Name' (ARN) you saved earlier into the Amazon Resource Name (ARN) box.

+43. Click 'Add Statement'

+44. Click 'Generate Policy'

+45. Copy the 'Policy JSON Document' code.

+46. Go back to the Sessions Tab and Edit the 'Bucket Policy' section.

+47. Delete any code and paste in the 'Policy JSON Document' code.